w3f/polkadot-wiki/docs/general/polkadot-direction.md

 ## Agile Composable Computer

-All the above options of agile [coretime allocation](#agile-coretime-allocation) and [core usage](#agile-core-usage) can be composable and enable the creation of an agile decentralized global computing system.
+All the options of agile [coretime allocation](./polkadot-v2.md#coretime-allocation) and [core usage](#agile-core-usage) can be composable and enable the creation of an agile decentralized global computing system.